WORKPLACE LIES – “Leadership is a feature”.

-But this article is not about leadership.
-And I can say a little more.
-I can say that there appears to be broad agreement that certain people exhibit a definable, consistent, and meaningful quality called “leadership”.
-That there are some characteristics of a person that are in some way above and different from that person’s technical skills (whether he or she can write good code, for example, or good English) and that also transcend that person’s interpersonal or “soft” skills (whether he or she can make the sale, or negotiate a deal) and that make the person a leader.
+Apparently there is a broad agreement that certain people exhibit a definable, consistent, and meaningful quality called “leadership”.
+That there are some characteristics of a person that are in some way above and different from that person’s technical skills (whether he or she can write good code, for example, or communicates good in English) and that also transcend that person’s interpersonal or “soft” skills (whether he or she can make the sale, or negotiate a deal) and that make the person a leader.

 • Being inspirational seems to be important.